Tesla Inc. (TSLA) Stock Price and Analyst Predictions

 TSLA) stock’s latest price update

-Tesla Inc. (NASDAQ: TSLA)’s stock price has increased by 2.04 compared to its previous closing price of 180.45.
-Nevertheless, the company has seen a 6.48% surge in its stock price over the last five trading sessions.
-MarketWatch.com reported 4 hours ago that Republicans’ pro-drilling energy bill is DOA.
-It’s still a rebuke of Biden’s climate agenda and a 2024 weapon.
+Tesla Inc. (NASDAQ: TSLA)’s stock price has increased by 1.73 compared to its previous closing price of 180.13.
+Nevertheless, the company has seen a 5.03% surge in its stock price over the last five trading sessions.
+The Wall Street Journal reported 15 hours ago that Musk’s Cost-Cutting Targets Put Pressure on EV Rivals

 TSLA’s Market Performance